taers232c/GAMADV-XTD3/README.md

 # Mailing List / Discussion group
 The GAM mailing list / discussion group is hosted on [Google Groups].
 You can join the list and interact via email, or just post from the web itself.

+# Chat Room

+There is a public chat room hosted in Google Chat.
+[Instructions to join](https://github.com/GAM-team/GAM/wiki/GAM-Public-Chat-Room).

 # Source Repository
 The official GAMADV-XTD3 source repository is on [GitHub] in the master branch.